 The vitamins, minerals, and fibre we get from plant-based foods is indispensable to our health.
 They build up our immune systems and help us fight against all kinds of diseases and ultimately help us live long, healthy lives.

 According to a Harvard study, the rates of death from cancer, heart disease and respiratory disease were significantly reduced when people consumed nuts on a daily basis.

 Walnuts, specifically, are high in anti-oxidants and is good for both the heart and brain.

 If I were you, I'd always have nuts nearby to snack on.
-BUT don't just eat them.
+BUT don't eat them just as they are.
 You can read about the importance of soaking nuts and seeds here.

 Next time someone eyes you because you're indulging in chocolate, you can tell them that you found out how to live longer and that chocolate is the answer.

 Research suggests dark chocolate (we're not talking supermarket chocolates here) protects against fatal heart attack.

 Another study found participants had better and younger-looking skins after drinking dark hot chocolate everyday over a 12-week period.

 Palinski-Wade says, "Dark chocolate may improve blood lipids by helping to increase levels of healthy HDL cholesterol.
 Elevated HDL is not only protective to the heart, but higher HDL has been found to reduce the risk of cancer."